odoo/owl/doc/component.md

 ### Event Handling

-In a component's template, it is useful to be able to register handlers on some elements to some specific events.
+In a component's template, it is useful to be able to register handlers on DOM elements to some specific events.
 This is what makes a template _alive_.
 There are four different use cases.